 The United States government took things one step further in trying to seek out the enemy within.
-It started when President Roosevelt issued Presidential Proclamations 2525, 2526, and 2527, which directed US law enforcement agencies to seek out and detain potentially dangerous “aliens” — those who were not born in the United States or who were not full citizens.
+It started when President Franklin D. Roosevelt issued Presidential Proclamations 2525, 2526, and 2527, which directed United States law enforcement agencies to seek out and detain potentially dangerous “aliens” — those who were not born in the United States or who were not full citizens.

-This eventually led to the formation of large internment camps, which were essentially prison communities where people who were thought to pose a threat to US national security were held throughout the war or until they were deemed not to be dangerous.
+This eventually led to the formation of large internment camps, which were essentially prison communities where people who were thought to pose a threat to United States national security were held throughout the war or until they were deemed not to be dangerous.

-Most people think only of the Nazi’s murder of Jewish people when they hear the term “camp” in reference to WWII, but the existence of American internment camps disproves this narrative and reminds us how harsh things can get during times of war.
+Most people think only of the Nazi’s murder of Jewish people when they hear the term “camp” in reference to World War II, but the existence of American internment camps disproves this narrative and reminds us how harsh things can get during times of war.

 In total, some 31,000 Japanese, German, and Italian citizens were held in these facilities, and often the only charge against them was their heritage.

-The United States also worked with Latin American countries to deport nationals into the US for internment.
-Altogether, because of this policy, more than 6,000 people were sent to the US and held in internment camps until their case was reviewed and they were either allowed to leave or were forced to stay.
+The United States also worked with Latin American countries to deport nationals into the United States for internment.
+Altogether, because of this policy, more than 6,000 people were sent to the United States and held in internment camps until their case was reviewed and they were either allowed to leave or were forced to stay.

 Of course, the conditions in these camps were nowhere near as terrible as the concentration death-camps established by the Nazis across Europe, but this does not mean life in American internment camps was good.
 There were schools, churches, and other facilities, but communication with the outside world was restricted, and most camps were secured by armed guards — a clear indication that no one was going to leave without permission.

-Xenophobia — a fear of foreigners — has always been an issue in the United States, but the way in which government and regular people treated immigrants during WWII is a topic that has been consistently swept under the rug, and it suggests the narrative of World War II as being Pure Good vs. Pure Evil might not be as ironclad as it’s often presented.
+Xenophobia — a fear of foreigners — has always been an issue in the United States, but the way in which government and regular people treated immigrants during World War II is a topic that has been consistently swept under the rug, and it suggests the narrative of World War II as being Pure Good vs. Pure Evil might not be as ironclad as it’s often presented.